charan-kilana/EKS-Microservices-Multilang/README.md

 - Demonstrate real-world distributed systems used in scalable cloud applications.
 - Practice container orchestration and deployment using Kubernetes (EKS).

+## 🌐 Language & Containerization Overview

+Each microservice in this project is written using a different programming language.
+This demonstrates a real-world polyglot microservices architecture.

+If you explore each service directory in the repository, you'll notice:

+- Every service is implemented in a different language (e.g., Node.js, Java, Python, Go, PHP).
+- Each service contains its own `Dockerfile`, customized for its respective language and framework.

+This setup showcases how containerization helps unify deployment and scaling across services, regardless of the tech stack.

 ## 🚀 EKS Cluster Setup